szilvia-csernus/book-cycle/README.md

 ### Filtering for books

-The user has filtering and searching options from the side menu and additional options in the main bookstore page.
-Clicking the `shop` button or one of the filtering options from the menu, we will be taken to the bookstore:
+Users have filtering and searching options from the side menu and additional options on the main bookstore page.
+Clicking the `shop` button or one of the filtering options from the menu will take us to the bookstore:
 |Book store - light mode| Book store - dark mode |
 |:---:|:---:|
 |![Books light mode](readme_files/books-light.jpeg)|![Books dark mode](readme_files/books-dark.jpeg)|
 | <td colspan="2">Under the `More Options` button, complex searching, filtering and sorting can be carried out.
 |![Books search light mode](readme_files/books-search-light.jpeg)|![Books search dark mode](readme_files/books-search-dark.jpeg)|

-In order to speed up loading, pagination is used to avoid unneccessary data load.
+In order to speed up loading, pagination is used to avoid unnecessary data load.

 ---

 ## Shopping Process

-We can start shopping right away, without the need for signing up.
-We can add products directly from the bookstore's page or by visiting the individual book's page.
+You can start shopping right away, without the need for signing up.
+You can add products directly from the bookstore's page or by visiting the individual book's page.

-Stock management allows to display the available stock to the user and prevent purchasing out-of-stock items.
+Stock management allows displaying the available stock to the user and prevents purchasing out-of-stock items.

 |Book Detail Page - light mode|Book Detail Page - dark mode|
 |:---:|:---:|